This article provides even more help for overcoming social anxiety by teaching you social anxiety coping skills

 Now I’m not suggesting that you should go through life simply saying no all the time.
 There are certainly times when elaboration is helpful.
 However there are many times when people elaborate more because of a “knee jerk reaction” than out of any good reason.

-A good recommendation is to do some retrospective thinking about a certain communication incident you’ve had in the past that was not so smooth or comfortable and see whether there were any instances in which you may have elaborated where it was not necessary and perhaps complicated things.
+A good recommendation for overcoming social anxiety is to do some retrospective thinking about a certain communication incident you’ve had in the past that was not so smooth or comfortable and see whether there were any instances in which you may have elaborated where it was not necessary and perhaps complicated things.
 I think you’ll probably find some.

 The point is not to feel bad about it but to learn for next time.
 This is a useful strategy that allows one to not complicate situations further and have better flowing and shorter communications (which often is the goal).